Ransom deadline passes for Ukrainian reporter held in Syria

 The coalition won recognition on Wednesday from "the Friends of Syria" group that opposes President Bashar al-Assad.

-RSF said that Kochneva was known for criticizing the Syrian opposition, which she had publicly accused of cruelty to civilians and prisoners.
+RSF said that Kochneva was known for criticising the Syrian opposition, which she had publicly accused of cruelty to civilians and prisoners.

 In a statement on Wednesday, the Ukrainian Foreign Ministry said it was continuing dialogue with her captors and taking "all measures" to release her.